 Energy efficiency has grown to be a global concern lately.
-This is not only due to the climate crisis, but also because it helps you save some cash on your electricity bill.
-And since it can sometimes be needed on a daily basis, you might need to buy one that is energy-efficient air conditioner.
+This is not only due to the climate crisis but also because it helps you save some cash on your electricity bill.
+And since you sometimes need it daily, you might need to buy an energy-efficient air conditioner.

 Energy Star is a program from the U.S. Environmental Protection Agency that measures and informs consumers about how efficiently appliances consume energy.
-If an appliance has a blue Energy Star logo on it, that means it has been tested.
+If a device has a blue Energy Star logo on it, that means it has been tested.
 The Energy Star rating ranges from 1-100.
 The higher the rating, the more efficient the unit is.

 Using different methods, these three parameters indicate how efficient the unit is at converting electrical energy into air with cooling properties.
 The higher the rating, the better.

-High ratings will not help you save on energy bills if your AC unit is either oversized or undersized.
-An undersized AC unit will work extra hard to achieve a temperature it may never get.
-Your bill will still be high, and your room still won’t be that cold.
-On the other hand, an oversized AC will cool your room down pretty fast, but your electricity bill will skyrocket.
+High ratings will not help you save on energy bills if your A.C. unit is either oversized or undersized.
+An undersized A.C. unit will work extra hard to achieve a temperature it may never get.
+So your bill will still be high, and your room won’t be that cold.
+On the other hand, an oversized A.C. will cool your room down pretty fast, but your electricity bill will skyrocket.

-With the right-sized AC unit, you will spend the least money on electricity to achieve the most comfortable temperature for your house.
-If you are not sure how to calculate the right size unit for your home, you can get professional help.
+With the right-sized A.C. unit, you will spend the least money on electricity to achieve the most comfortable temperature for your house.
+If you are unsure how to calculate the right size unit for your home, you can get professional help.

-An inverter AC can turn the current from alternating current (also commonly shortened as AC) to direct current (DC).
+An inverter A.C. can turn the current from alternating (commonly shortened as A.C.) to direct current (D.C.).
 This system allows the compressor to adjust its motor speed to compensate for the temperature changes.
-On the contrary, a conventional AC will either run on max or completely off.
+On the contrary, a conventional A.C. will either run on max or completely off.

-When the room has reached its ideal temperature, an inverter AC will slow down its machine.
+When the room has reached its ideal temperature, an inverter A.C. will slow down its machine.
 Therefore, it consumes less energy without affecting the room temperature.
-Meanwhile, a non-inverter AC will keep running at full speed even after your room is perfectly cooled.
-Sure, you can turn it off and on again later, but even that would consume a lot of energy.
+Meanwhile, a non-inverter A.C. will keep running at full speed even after your room is perfectly cooled.
+Sure, you can turn it off later, but even that would consume much energy.

-Some AC units have special technology that allows them to run with lower energy consumption.
-Usually it is as simple as “Energy-Saving Mode” or “Economical Mode.”
-Some others have a sensor that can detect when there is nobody in the room, and it automatically slows the machine down.
+Some A.C. units have special technology that allows them to run with lower energy consumption.
+Usually, it is as simple as “Energy-Saving Mode” or “Economic Mode.”
+Some others have a sensor that can detect when nobody is in the room and automatically slows the machine down.

-Buying an AC unit is an important decision that may affect your financial and environment situation for many years to come.
-Therefore, be sure to make a wise choice, especially considering how many parameters there now are that make it easier to determine the efficiency of each AC unit.
+Buying an A.C. unit is an important decision that may affect your financial and environmental situation for many years.
+Therefore, be sure to make a wise choice, especially considering how many parameters there are that make it easier to determine the efficiency of each A.C. unit.